Lundez/simple-crawler/README.md

 "IntelliJ Web Server" = Press html file in intellij, choose the popup in upper right corner "open in browser".

+Simply run either from inside IntelliJ or via `run` in a `sbt`-shell.
+On my computer it runs ~20s and downloads all of tretton37 (including crawling & large MP4 files).
+The `\r` trick does not seem to work well in `sbt-shell`.

 **Architecture**
 - `Main.scala` this is where the magic happens.
   1. Fetch & Save Index